alexfernandez/loadtest/README.md

 #### cookies

 An array of cookies to send.
 Each cookie should be a string of the form name=value.

+#### headers

+A map of headers.
+Each header should be an entry in the map with the given value as a string.
+If the value is an array, several headers with the same key will be sent.

 #### method